 Brand identity can help with the following aspects of a business.

 - Customer connection

 - Customer experience

 - Unique selling point

 A Guide To Building A Strong Brand Identity

 Before any sketches or physical creation takes place, analysing your foundation and company values is what will bring these ideas to head.
 Thinking about what your brand stands for and what you want to get out of its success is key to figuring out the overall look.
 Things to consider may be:

-Conduct a brand assessment to figure out the state of your brands identity.
+Conduct a brand assessment to figure out the state of your brand’s identity.

 Before putting pen to paper, think about the meaning and connotations behind your ideas.
 Linking back to step 1, use your foundation to create ideas and thoughts behind your visuals.
-Aspects such as colour can have a huge impact on feelings and emotion.
+Aspects such as colour can have a huge impact on feelings and emotions.